MahmoudNobani/MahmoudNobani/README.md

 ### Hi there 👋

-I am Mahmoud Nobani, still a student, interested in machine learning and studying different AI algorithms
+I am Mahmoud Nobani, software engineer (2 years at exalt as devsecops and counting, interested in alot of things, reading, writing, watching anime, learning more about the field i am working in and other field including machine learning.
 ## ⚡ Technologies

 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)